The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Discussion

 \textbf{The Extremity Premium.} Counter-intuitively, extreme sentiment regimes exhibit the \textit{highest} uncertainty---not neutral regimes.
 Extreme greed (0.521) and extreme fear (0.403) both exceed neutral (0.303), even after controlling for volatility.
 When sentiment is directionally intense, informed traders may be exploiting sentiment-driven mispricings, increasing adverse selection risk.
 The asymmetry between greed and fear effects may reflect leveraged bull market dynamics.

 \textbf{Network Propagation of the Extremity Premium.} The replication on Ethereum is theoretically significant.
 Bitcoin functions as the market's primary sentiment barometer---the psychological signal that moves first during regime shifts.
 Ethereum, by contrast, serves as the architectural backbone: smart contracts, DeFi protocols, cross-chain bridges, and decentralized applications depend on ETH infrastructure \citep{farzulla2025market}.
-The extremity premium manifesting on both assets (BTC: $d = 1.06$; ETH: $d = 0.48$) suggests the pattern exists at both the sentiment layer \textit{and} the infrastructure layer.
+The extremity premium manifests on both assets: directionally on Bitcoin and with a medium pooled effect on Ethereum ($d = 0.48$, $p < 0.0001$), suggesting the pattern exists at both the sentiment layer \textit{and} the infrastructure layer.
+We deliberately avoid pairing this ETH effect with the raw BTC pooled $d = 1.06$ as if the two were directly comparable: the BTC $1.06$ is a raw, variance-inflated figure computed on the uncertainty index (it conflates between- and within-regime variance, as noted at first mention), whereas the ETH $0.48$ is a clean two-group pooled effect on volatility.
+The like-for-like, volatility-controlled BTC magnitude is smaller (pooled volatility-demeaned $d = 0.21$; the raw extended-sample pooled $d = 0.40$ is larger but is \emph{not} volatility-controlled); the qualitative cross-asset point---that the effect is not Bitcoin-specific---holds on the directional replication and the $r = 0.68$ correlation between BTC and ETH regime coefficients (Section~\ref{sec:robustness}), not on a numeric $1.06$-vs-$0.48$ comparison.
 This dual presence may explain why the extremity premium appears to be a structural feature of cryptocurrency markets rather than an asset-specific phenomenon---uncertainty propagates from the sentiment signal (BTC) through the architectural substrate (ETH) to the broader ecosystem.